ansible/ansible-examples/wordpress-nginx/README.md

 These playbooks deploy a simple all-in-one configuration of the popular Wordpress blogging platform and CMS, frontend by the Nginx web server and the PHP-FPM process manager.
-To use, edit the "hosts" inventory file to include the names of the servers you want to deploy.
+To use, copy the 'hosts.example' file to 'hosts' and edit the `hosts` inventory file to include the names or URLs of the servers you want to deploy.

 Then run the playbook, like this: